 “Boys.”
 Oh boy, that was one she wasn’t looking forward to trying to explain, they were just too complicated.
 Way too much subtext involved.

 “Anything specific about them or just boys in general?”
 Maybe if she had a specific problem to work off of they could narrow it down a little bit.

 “Well, when it comes to… Steven, I really don’t know what to tell you.
-That’s a bit beyond my experience, but maybe Angel could help you with that, he’s a bit more fight-y than I am.
+That’s a bit beyond my experience me being an only child and all, but maybe Angel could help you with that, he’s a bit more fight-y than I am.
 Not that I can’t handle myself in a fight, but you know he’s been at it longer.
 As for this jackass Lawson, well men are not only weird, they’re sometime stupid to.
 There really is no understanding them sometimes, but we can talk about it a bit more if you want, see if maybe we could figure it out together?”

 “Yeah, I would like that.
 I mean it’s not like I could figure this stuff out on my own.
 Thank you for… I don’t know, just thank you.”

 Destiny followed Cordelia around for about an hour picking things up here and there as they discussed the inner working of the male brain, and both came up empty for an explanation.
 When Cordelia had figured out that Lawson had been her first time, she’d gotten a little angrier than normal but that hadn’t lasted long so she just let it go, it wasn’t like rapidly changing emotions was anything new to her.

 It wasn’t until they pushed open the doors to the hotel, their arms laden down with food and blood that smelled nearly rancid that they got any kind of answer.
 There in the middle of the lobby were Angel and Lawson.
 They were both dripping blood and sporting their fair share of bruises, they’d obviously been slugging it out for a while now.